E2.3 Read the date on a calendar, and use a calendar to identify days, weeks, months, holidays, and seasons.

 Skill: Reading the Date on a Calendar and Identifying Days, Weeks, Months, Seasons, and Events

-• the duration of a day is marked by the sunrise and sunset;
+- the passing of a day is marked by the rising and setting of the Sun;

-• calendars take into account days, weeks, months and years as well as holidays and seasons;
+- calendars keep track of days, weeks, months and years, as well as holidays and seasons;

 Source: The Ontario Curriculum.
 Mathematics, Grades 1-8 Ontario Ministry of Education, 2020.